ryancheley/djangocon-us-2025/presentation/slides/14a-complex-json-example.md

 ???

-Data analysts know the JSON structure without digging through code
+The ETL developer knows the JSON structure without digging through Django code.
+They can turn these keys into unique columns to make it easier to report on them by the Report Developers